perfsonar/docs/install_rcs.rst

 Testing Debian Installation
 ============================

-The release candidate packages for Debian can be found in the source lists below for their respective Debian versions:
+The beta packages for Debian can be found in the source lists below for their respective Debian versions:

 * **Debian 7 (Wheezy):** http://downloads.perfsonar.net/debian/perfsonar-wheezy-staging.list
 * **Debian 8 and 9 (Jessie - Stretch):** http://downloads.perfsonar.net/debian/perfsonar-jessie-staging.list